SruthiViswanathan13/Productivity-Tracker-VSCode-Plugin-Extension/README.md

 ## Verify the plugin

 1. Open any code repository or folders.
-2. Update the code, every 1 minute, the code changes are added to the log file saved in `C:Productivity-Tracker` as a day-wise .json file.
+2. Update the code, every 1 minute and during the IDE exit, the productivity logs saved in `C:Productivity-Tracker` in updated as a day-wise .json file.